lammps/lammps/doc/src/Developer_grid.rst

 associated data arrays, depending on the dimension of the simulation box.
 The :doc:`fix ave/grid <fix_ave_grid>` command is an example of such a command.

+When a command maps its particles to the grid and updates grid cell values, it should check that it is not updating or accessing a grid cell value outside the range of its owned+ghost cells, and generate an error message if that is the case.
+This could happen, for example, if a particle has moved further than half the neighbor skin distance, because the neighbor list update criterion are not adequate to prevent it from happening.
+See the src/KSPACE/pppm.cpp file and its *particle_map()* method for an example of this kind of error check.